thearyadev/top500-aggregator/README.md

 # Overwatch 2: Top 500 Aggregator
-T500 Aggregastor is a suite of tools and a web service to collect and provide data on the Overwatch 2 Top 500 leaderboards.
+T500 Aggregator is a suite of tools and a web service to collect and provide data on the Overwatch 2 Top 500 leaderboards.

+## Information
+The data for this is expected to be updated once every two weeks.
+This data is collected by taking screenshots and running analysis on them.
+Detailed below.

+The hero data has ~99%, and the games played has <90% accuracy.
+This discrepancy is due to the different forms of data collection, detailed below.

+This data only consists of the data readily available in the top 500 leaderboards, and does not include any information that would involve a single users profile.

 ## Tools & Technologies Used